handsontable/hyperformula/docs/guide/custom-functions.md

 ## Function name translations

-You can configure the name of your function with mulitple translations.
+You can configure the name of your function with multiple translations.
 Your end users call your function by referring to those translations.

 In your function plugin, in the static `translations` property, define your function's names,